WorkerFramework/worker-framework/worker-core/readme.md

  The following environment variables can optionally be set:
  - caf.appname: manual service name to be set if not in a Marathon environment
+ - CAF_WORKER_ENABLE_DIVERTED_TASK_CHECKING: A boolean that indicates if the `to` field of a TaskMessage should be compared to the input queue of the worker, redirecting the message to the queue in the `to` field if it does not match the current input queue.
+Default is True.

 ### Starting the application